← back to participant guide

 5. **How do you admit fault?** Passive voice?
 Brutal directness?
 Route around it entirely?

-6. **How do you deliver bad news?** Lead with the bad news?
+6. **How do you deliver bad news?** Lead with it?
 Lead with context?
 Bury it?

-10. **What you are NOT.** Equally important.
-"I am not folksy.
+8. **What you are NOT.** Equally important.
+Example: *"I am not folksy.
 I do not use exclamation points.
 I do not say 'team' or 'absolutely.'
-I do not end emails with 'best.'"
+I do not end emails with 'best.'"*

 Compose two files from my answers.
 Do not invent details.
 Use my actual phrasing wherever you can — preserve what makes me sound like me.